-Monthly sampling for water quality was carried out at 11 historic sampling sites throughout the watershed between May and November.
-In addition, two new sites (Campbell Creek and MacPherson Brook) were sampled twice throughout the summer (Fig. 1).
+Monthly sampling for water quality was carried out at 11 historic sampling sites and at Campbell Creek throughout the watershed between May and October (Fig. 1).
 We chose these sites (out of 18 historic sites) based on our budget, ease of access (it appeared as if some historic locations were no longer accessible without an ATV), and location (i.e., evenly spread throughout the watershed).
-One site, NASH-B, was sampled regularly by DELG staff.
+An additional site, NASH-B in Marysville, was sampled regularly by DELG staff.
 Sites were chosen to capture the water quality from the headwaters to the mouth.

 Grab samples were taken according to DELG instructions in sterilized bottles provided by RPC Fredericton.
 A field sheet, provided by DELG, was completed that included information such as: weather, rainfall, bank stability, presence of garbage, and presence of people swimming or fishing.
-Physical parameters (pH, temperature, and TDS) were measured with a handheld probe (Oakton PT Testr 35) and recorded on the field sheet.
-The probe was calibrated for pH in May and again in July using the solutions provided by Oakton.
-We allowed the probe to stabilize for 30-60 seconds before taking a reading.
+Physical parameters (pH, conductivity, temperature, and TDS) were measured with a handheld probe (Oakton PCTS Testr 50) and recorded on the field sheet.
+The probe was calibrated for monthly for using the solutions provided by Oakton.
 All field sheets were scanned and emailed to DELG.
-Blank DELG and RPC field sheets can be found in Appendix B.
+Blank DELG and RPC field sheets can be found in Appendix A.